nkiiskin/lolfs/README.md

-	Liblolfs - Little Object List (LOL) filesystem - by Niko Kiiskinen
+	LOLFS - Little Object List (LOL) FileSystem - by Niko Kiiskinen

         Please see file 'INSTALL' for detailed installation instructions The file COPYING is a copy of the General Public License v2, under which this software is distributed.

-        This software package comes with some install scripts which are distributed under The General Public License v3.
+        This software package comes with some install scripts, some of which are distributed under The General Public License v3.
         See the file gpl3.txt for information about this license.

 Manifesto

-     I enjoy (re-)inventing wheels, here is another excr.. example.

-     Lolfs is a container file.
+     LolFS is a container file.
 It means that it is a file (stored in your computer somewhere) which has other files inside it.

      Once you create a lol container file (using the included